dcortez2268/aws-amazon-connect/vocab-concepts-overview.md

                                 components, other services, or users, without losing messages or requiring other services to be available.
 Amazon Simple Notification Service, (SNS): publish/subscribe service where subscribers can be web servers,
                                     email addresses, lambda functions, or several other options.
-containers: provide you with a standard way to package your application's code and dependencies into a single
-            object.
-Also used for processes and workflows in which there are essential requirements for security, reliability, and scalability.
 Amazon Elastic Container Service, (ECS): container management system that enables you to run and scale
                                         containerized applications in AWS, highly scalable, high performance, supports Docker containers (most popular)
 Amazon EKS, Elastic Kubernates Service: fully managed service that you can use to rub Kubernetes on AWS,